Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Implement Compliance Policies in Intune.md

 # Implement Compliance Policies in Intune

 ## 1. Compliance Policies
-Compliance Policies define the minimum security requirements a device must meet to be considered *compliant*.  <br>
+Compliance Policies define the minimum security requirements a device must meet to be considered *compliant*.
 **Intune evaluates devices based on these rules, and Entra ID can enforce access using Conditional Access.**

 **Purpose:**